MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 Further assistance needed
 -------------------------

-Please note that porting MicroEJ to a new board is also something that is part of our engineering services.
+Please note that porting MicroEJ to a new device is also something that is part of our engineering services.
 Consider contacting sales@microej.com to request a quote.